Directed by Dr. Warren Dixon - Mechanical and Aerospace Engineering (MAE) Dept.

 DPM graduates may pursue careers as diagnosticians, crop consultants, plant inspectors, survey specialists, regulatory scientists, extension specialists, private industry consultants, small business owners, applied research specialists, managers, or other plant health professionals.

 Further, The DPM Director also directs the Biosecurity Research and Extension (BRE) Laboratory and many DPM projects align with BRE research.

 Directed by Dr. Xiang 'Jacob' Yan - Civil & Coastal Engineering Dept., Engineering School of Sustainable Infrastructure & Engineering (ESSIE)

-Our work focuses on using data science and artificial intelligence (machine learning) to make transportation more equitable and sustainable.
-Bridging transportation engineering, data science, and urban planning, we take an interdisciplinary approach to transportation research that connects technological innovations with community needs.
-We work closely with public agencies and industry partners to develop intelligent decision-support tools that can help them better plan for and manage new mobility systems such as shared e-scooters.
+The Green Transportation Lab focuses on using data science and artificial intelligence (machine learning) to make transportation more equitable and sustainable.
+Bridging transportation engineering, data science, and urban planning, the lab takes an interdisciplinary approach to transportation research that connects technological innovations with community needs.
+The Green Transportation Lab works closely with public agencies and industry partners to develop intelligent decision-support tools that can help them better plan for and manage new mobility systems such as shared e-scooters.